teddysun/lamp/README.md

 ## Bugs & Issues

 Please feel free to report any bugs or issues to us, email to: i@teddysun.com or [open issues](https://github.com/teddysun/lamp/issues) on Github.
+If you encounter Syntax error about Cannot load http2 module, just comment out the line from httpd.conf file that loads http/2 module.

 Support(Chinese only): https://lamp.sh/support.html